waku-org/specs/standards/core/sync.md

 | 1003 | 0xbeabef25... | 1 | -

 #### Varints
-TODO
+All _varints_ MUST be little-endian base 128 variable length integers (LEB128) and minimally encoded.

 #### Payload encoding
 The wire level payload MUST be encoded as follow.
 > The & denote concatenation

-1. varint bytes of the delta encoded timestamp &
+1. _varint_ bytes of the delta encoded timestamp &
-2. if timestamp is zero, delta encoded hash bytes  &
+2. if timestamp is zero, 1 byte for the hash bytes length & the hash bytes &
-3. 1 byte, the range type &
+3. 1 byte, the _range_ type &
 4. either
-    - 32 bytes fingerprint &
+    - 32 bytes _fingerprint_ &
-    - varint bytes of the item set length & bytes of every items &
+    - _varint_ bytes of the item set length & bytes of every items &
-    - if skip range, nothing
+    - if _skip range_, nothing

 5. repeat 1 to 4 for all ranges